Do Typhoons Make Property-Liability Insurers’ Stock Prices Turbulent?

 Kobe University - Graduate School of Business Administration

-Keywords: insurance stock return, catastrophe, natural disaster, typhoon, event study
+Keywords: stock performance, natural disaster, typhoon, event study, property-liability insurers, stock market

 JEL Classification: G14, G15, G22working papers series